aldryn/aldryn-boilerplate-bootstrap3/docs/index.rst

 Welcome
 #######

 The most advanced **django-cms** based boilerplate for rapid development.
+It uses a combination of **Bootstrap**, **Foundation** and various frontend best practices.
+In addition, this boilerplate is compatible with `Aldryn`_.

-This boilerplate is compatible with `Aldryn`_.
+The latest stable versions are available on github - https://github.com/aldryn/aldryn-boilerplate

 #############